openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_minise/docs/index.rst

 By observation, whilst the car is charging it wakes up now and then (seems to be every 30 minutes).
 So at those times we can update our SOC etc.

 Metrics "v.e.awake" tells you if the car is awake or not.
-Metric "xi3.s.age" will tell you how many minutes have passed since we last received data from the car.
+Metric "mse.s.age" will tell you how many minutes have passed since we last received data from the car.

-You may also refer to metric xi3.s.pollermode as follows:
+You may also refer to metric mse.s.pollermode as follows:

 ==== ================================================
 Mode Meaning